Taking Better Pet Dental X-rays Starts with Understanding the Bisecting Angle

 Two veterinarians discussing dental X-rays on a computer screen in a clinic.

 High-quality dental radiographs are essential for accurate diagnosis and treatment planning.
 Even small changes in beam angle or patient positioning can affect the image and obscure important details.
-Taking X-rays at the correct angle with consistent technique captures a true representation of the anatomy and gives veterinarians the clarity they need to make confident clinical decisions.
+Taking radiographs (X-rays)at the correct angle with consistent technique captures a true representation of the dental anatomy and gives veterinarians the clarity they need to make confident clinical decisions.

 Parallel vs bisecting